Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

-The initial state is an eigenstate of intra-layer Heisenberg ($\vec{s}_{\boldsymbol{i}} \cdot \vec{s}_{\boldsymbol{j}}$) interactions which will protect the collective layer-spin by energetically penalizing creating non-collective excitations.
-In contrast, the interlayer spin-exchange interactions will result in the creation of pairs of flipped spins, and the inter-layer Ising interactions will energetically penalize the creation of spin flips \cite{Bilitewski2023a,Bilitewski2023}, eventually arresting pair production.
-Thus, Heisenberg intra-layer interactions are required to realize collective dynamics (for finite range interactions), whereas in contrast the Ising $zz$ interactions between layers are detrimental.
-This suggests two strategies, (i) utilising Heisenberg interactions and canceling the inter-layer Ising interactions to leading order by a static field, or (ii) fully removing only the Ising inter-layer interactions, while keeping Heisenberg intra-layer interactions.
+The initial state is an eigenstate of intra-layer Heisenberg ($\vec{s}_{\boldsymbol{i}} \cdot \vec{s}_{\boldsymbol{j}}$) interactions which will protect the collective layer-spin by energetically penalizing non-collective excitations.
+In contrast, the interlayer spin-exchange interactions will create pairs of flipped spins, and the inter-layer Ising interactions will energetically penalize the creation of spin flips \cite{Bilitewski2023a,Bilitewski2023}, eventually arresting pair production.
+Thus, Heisenberg intra-layer interactions are required to realize collective dynamics (for finite range interactions), whereas Ising interactions between layers are detrimental.
+This suggests two strategies: (i) utilising Heisenberg interactions and canceling the inter-layer Ising interactions to leading order by a static field, or (ii) fully removing only the Ising inter-layer interactions, while keeping Heisenberg intra-layer interactions.

 The first strategy corresponds to fully-symmetric Heisenberg interactions ($V_z = V_{\perp}$) and a staggered layer-dependent z-field, i.e.

 where the local $z$ field exactly cancels the energy cost due to the inter-layer Ising interactions of creating one collective spin-flip in each layer on top of the initial state, $h = 1/(2N) \sum_{\boldsymbol{i}\in A,\boldsymbol{j} \in B} V_{\boldsymbol{i}\boldsymbol{j}} = N V_{\mathrm{avg}}/2$.